hertzsprung/charney-phillips/src/proposal.md

 ## Mesh refinement

 Controlling the vertical mesh spacing near the ground is straightforward when terrain-following meshes are used because the mesh is organised in rows of cells that are uninterrupted by mountain peaks.
 With other mesh types such as cut-cell meshes or slanted-cell meshes, controlling vertical mesh spacing is less straightforward because mountain peaks interrupt the rows of cells nearest sea level.
-On such a mesh, if fine vertical mesh spacing was used near sea level and coarse mesh spacing used aloft, then the mesh above a high-altitude mountain range would have coarse spacing and boundary layer processes would be poorly resolved.
+On such meshes, if fine vertical mesh spacing was used near sea level and coarse mesh spacing used aloft, then the mesh above a high-altitude mountain range would have coarse spacing and boundary layer processes would be poorly resolved.

 Mesh refinement could help to increase the resolution of the boundary layer above high-altitude mountain ranges for cut-cell meshes and slanted-cell meshes.
 Mesh refinement has received growing attention in atmospheric modelling literature because it could enable atmospheric models to produce more accurate forecasts with less computation.